Long Story Short: Omitted Variable Bias in Causal Machine Learning: Omitted Firm Characteristics in Evaluating the Effects of 401(k) Plan.

+A useful tool for visualizing the whole sensitivity range of the target parameter, under different assumptions regarding the strength of confounding, is a bivariate contour plot showing the collection of curves in the space of $R^2$ values along which the confidence bounds are constant \citep{imbens2003sensitivity, CH2020}.
+These plots allow investigators to quickly and easily assess the robustness of their findings against \emph{any} postulated confounding scenario.
+Here we focus on contour plots for the lower limit of the confidence bounds, as this is the direction of the bias that threatens the preferred hypothesis in this empirical example.
+Analogous contours can be constructed for the upper limit of the confidence bounds, and are omitted.

-The results are shown in Figure~\ref{fig:contours-plm-bounds}.
-As before, the horizontal axis describes the fraction of residual variation of the treatment explained by unobserved confounders, whereas the vertical axis describes the share of residual variation of the outcome explained by unobserved confounders.
-The contour lines show the lower limit (Figure~\ref{fig:plm-lower}) and upper limit (Figure~\ref{fig:plm-upper}) of the confidence bounds $[l, u]$ for the ATE (see Theorem~\ref{theoren:DML}), with a given pair of hypothesized values of partial $R^2$ (and the conservative assumption of adversarial confounding, $\rho = 1$).
-Note $\text{RV}_{a=0.05}$ of Table~\ref{tab:minimal} is the point where the 45-degree line crosses the critical contour of zero (red dashed line), offering a convenient and interpretable summary of the critical contour.
+Starting with the partially linear model, the results are shown in Figure~\ref{fig:plm-lower}.
+The horizontal axis describes the fraction of residual variation of the treatment explained by unobserved confounders, whereas the vertical axis describes the share of residual variation of the outcome explained by unobserved confounders.
+The contour lines show the lower limit of the confidence bounds $[l, u]$ for the ATE (see Theorem~\ref{theoren:DML}), given a pair of hypothesized values of partial $R^2$.
+Note $\text{RV}_{\theta=0, a=0.05}$ of Table~\ref{tab:minimal} is simply the point where the 45-degree line crosses the contour line of zero (red dashed line), offering a convenient summary of the critical contour.
+We can further place reference points on the contour plots, indicating plausible bounds on the strength of confounding, under alternative assumptions about the maximum explanatory power of omitted variables.
+The red triangle point on the plot---\emph{Max Match}---shows the bounds on the partial $R^2$ as previously discussed, resulting in a lower limit of the confidence bound for the ATE of \$2,497, in accordance with Table~\ref{tab:401k}.
+Note here the correlation $|\rho|$ is set to its upper bound of 1.